kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 <div>

-*Note 7:* The value coded shall be the actual beamwidth (as defined in §171.311 (j)(9) rounded to the nearest 0.5 degree.
+*Note 7:* The value coded shall be the actual beamwidth (as defined in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]] (j)(9) rounded to the nearest 0.5 degree.

 *Note 8:* When back Azimuth guidance is provided, Data Words 4 and 6 shall be transmitted at intervals of 1.33 seconds or less throughout the Approach Azimuth coverage and 4 seconds or less throughout the Back Azimuth coverage.